First-Timer's Guide to London

 Where should you stay?

 The sleeping situation was decent.
-They have two bunk beds and the two girls that stayed with me did their own thing.
+They have two bunk beds and the two girls that stayed with me respected my space and did their own thing.
 My bed’s mattress was pretty comfortable which really helped my jet lag.

 Address: 14 Noel St, Soho, London W1F 8GJ, UK